hjylha/RCTpricecalculator/readme.md

 ![Price Calculator window](pricecalculator.png)

 The calculator uses kivy for its GUI.
+Tests are done with pytest.
 More detailed list of dependencies can be found in *requirements.txt*.

-This app uses sqlite database to store the ride data used for price calculations.
+This app uses a sqlite database to store the ride data used for price calculations.
 This data was taken from the [openRCT2](https://github.com/OpenRCT2/OpenRCT2) source code.
 The database is also used to store excitement-intensity-nausea (EIN) ratings of rides.
 These ratings are then used to set default EIN ratings for rides.

 To launch the calculator, type